 - Doors are usually at 8PM for evening shows and 5PM for weekend matinees.

 - Skylark is all ages every day until 9PM, with the exception of Sundays when we are all ages until closing at 11PM.

 - Weekend matinee shows are all ages / full bar with ID every week.
 Kids under 12 are free at matinees – earplugs recommended!

 - Most evening shows are 21+.
 You must have valid ID to enter.

-- The kitchen offers a full dinner menu and closes at midnight on show nights and 10PM on Sundays.
+- The kitchen offers a full dinner menu until 10pm and a late night menu till 1am.

 - Dinner customers do not have to pay cover unless they are staying for the show (the door person will ask you when the time comes).

 How Do I Book A Show?

 We book everything that fits on our 12'x19' stage.
 Indie rock, power pop, americana, hard rock, experimental, jazz, triphop, metal, burlesque, stand-up comedy, drag, tribute bands, rock operas, belly dance, game shows, etc.

 16 channels of whatever you want.
 Yes, we have direct boxes.
 Yes, we can provide a backline.